shichao-an/notes/docs/roadmap/index.md

 ##### **C**

 > C is the foundation language of the UNIX systems and is essential for kernel development and system programming.
+I'm weak in C and lack programming experience.

-I will read CSN to brush up concepts and learn PIC for some basic development techniques.
+I will read CSN to brush up the concepts and learn PIC for some basic development techniques.

 ##### **Python**